dwjoyce/pythonbook/chapters/Performing selection.rst

     if popcorn == 'yes':
         price = price + 1.25

 You finish with the ``print`` statement as usual.
 Now run your program again - there are now six routes or paths through your :file:`vip.py` program - firstly, whether the seat chosen is VIP or not, and within this, whether it is weekend or not, and finally whether popcorn was purchased.
-That is 3 possibilities, multiplied by two ways for each (either yes or no), to reach our six paths in the program.
 See if you can run the :file:`vip.py` program, with all of these possibilities tried out.

 Exercises
 ---------